November 21, 2025

 • physical or verbal abuse.10,11

-People who use drugs also lack access to health care because some services don’t operate in locations where they’re needed.
-This includes life-saving programs such as drug checking (pill testing) or Medically Supervised Injecting Rooms (MSIRs).7,8
+People who use drugs also lack access to health care because some life-saving services, such as drug checking (pill testing) or Medically Supervised Injecting Rooms (MSIRs), aren’t located where they’re needed.7, 8

-And people in prison with an alcohol or drug dependence also face barriers to health care, with no Needle and Syringe Programs available, and limited access to continuous treatment and medications (such as pharmacotherapy).12-14
+People in prison with a drug dependence also face barriers to health care, with no Needle and Syringe Programs available, and limited access to continuous treatment and medications (such as pharmacotherapy).12-14

 Right to liberty (freedom)

-Having a criminal record can also create barriers to getting a job, and accessing necessary services such as housing and treatment.15,16
+Having a criminal record can create barriers to getting a job and accessing necessary services, such as housing and treatment.15,16

-This can also affect a person’s ability to enjoy the right to an adequate standard of living.
+This can affect a person’s ability to enjoy the right to an adequate standard of living.

 Right to equality and non-discrimination